This policy applies to applications to begin study at the University of Leeds in the academic year 2023-24.

 Taught postgraduate part-time applications

-Applicants who wish to study on a part-time basis should refer to Course Search to check on part-time options prior to making an application.
-Applications must be submitted through the University portal following the guidance in the Application routes and deadlines section of this page.
+Applicants who wish to study on a part-time basis should refer to Course Search to check whether their intended course is available part-time before making an application.
+Applications must be submitted through the applicant portal following the guidance in the Application routes and deadlines section of this page.

 The University strives to broaden access to scholarships and other financial support in an effort to minimise the impact of any financial barriers to study.
-For details of the comprehensive financial support we offer to help with the costs of studying at Leeds, please see our undergraduate funding and taught postgraduate funding pages.
-There may also be scholarships or bursaries available through the academic school, details of which can be found on the schools’ websites.
+For details of financial support we offer, please see our undergraduate funding and taught postgraduate funding pages.
+There may also be scholarships or bursaries available through the academic school, details of which are on the schools’ websites.
 Further support is available via the Sanctuary Scholarship for forced migrants who are unable to access mainstream funding.
 Support from the University does not have to be repaid.

 Student visa sponsorship